- Download now our resource pack: Tools and Resouces on Gender-Sensitive Teaching methods in Higher Education.

 - Baltic Gender mentoring scheme is now running and includes early career scientists and engineers from all disciplines of marine S&T within the participating institutions.

 - Baltic Gender Data Management Plan Pdf version available now to download.

 - The Advisory Board of Baltic Gender is set up and ready to give the project support during its lifetime.
-The AB will be overseeing the progress of the project and will give its recommendations after every annual meeting.
+The AB oversees the progress of the project and gives its recommendations after every annual meeting.

 - Baltic Gender started with a kick-off meeting in October 2016.